lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

       ![Minecraft Task](../assets/images/port/Task2.04.png)

 2. Inside the server file, find the `server-port` and `server-ip` entries.
-Set `server-port` to the same value that we found earlier and used in [Port Forwarding](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#finding-the-ip-addresses), which is `25565` by default.
+Set `server-port` to the same value that we found earlier and used in [Port Forwarding](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#port-forwarding), which is `25565` by default.

       ![Minecraft Task](../assets/images/port/Task2.05.png)

-3. Next, set the value of `server-ip` as the same as your Internal IP Address from [step 1](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#finding-the-ip-addresses).
+3. Next, set the value of `server-ip` as the same as your Internal IP Address from step 1 of [Finding the IP Addresses](https://lbeique.github.io/How-To-Setup-a-Minecraft-Server/docs/PortForward/#finding-the-ip-addresses).

       ![Minecraft Task](../assets/images/port/Task2.06.png)